joecupano/AIdiot/INSTALL.md

 # ❌ "LangChainDeprecationWarning: The method `BaseLLM.__call__` was deprecated"
 # ✅ Solution: Updated all backends to use modern invoke() methods

+# ❌ "LangChainDeprecationWarning: The method `BaseRetriever.get_relevant_documents` was deprecated"
+# ✅ Solution: Updated retriever to use modern invoke() method

 # ❌ "Argument `prompt` is expected to be a string.
 Instead found StringPromptValue"
 # ✅ Solution: Added smart PromptValue handling for LCEL chains